Buying a Home in a New York City New Development Vs. Old: Which is Better?

 Were there any Better Business Bureau complaints?
 Were there structural problems in prior undertakings?

-What has feedback been from buyers in prior projects that development’ team members were involved in?
+What has the feedback been from buyers in prior projects that development team members were involved in?

-In analyzing your findings, remember--evaluate the development team both as individual entities and as a unit.
+In analyzing your findings, remember to evaluate the development team as an individual entity and a unit.

 Details on financing a condo in a new development

 As mentioned, lenders want to see at least 51% of units sold before they feel secure enough to provide financing.
-This is in part due to Fannie Mae requirements.
+This is in part due to Fannie Mae's requirements.

-Some financial lenders also won’t provide loans until there are at least two years of hard financials, including how much owners are paying in common charges.
+Some financial lenders also won’t provide loans until at least two years of complex financials, including how much owners pay in standard charges.
 As a result, the earliest unit buyers tend to pay in cash.

-If you need a mortgage in order to purchase your unit, that might be problematic.
+That might be problematic if you need a mortgage to purchase your unit.

-Fortunately, particularly in New York, a condominium developer will align itself with a “preferred lender,”’ who can provide loans until the building meets various Fannie Mae requirements.
+Fortunately, particularly in New York, a condominium developer will align itself" with a “preferred"' ender,”’ who can provide loans until the building meets various Fannie Mae requirements.

-Having a dedicated lender also tends to be easier for buyers, rather than their having to seek out a mortgage independently.
+Having a dedicated lender also tends to be easier for buyers than seeking a mortgage independently.

-But, of course, waiting longer to apply for a loan also means fewer choices among the building’s apartments.
+But, of course, waiting longer to apply for a loan also means fewer housebuilding options.

-The presence of a pre-approved lender can also be viewed as a positive sign regarding the stability of the building’s sales process—and demand.
+The presence of a pre-approved lender can also be viewed as a positive sign regarding the stability-building’s sales process—and demand.

 Possible closing delays in new construction

-There can be a massive wait between a contract being signed and closing on a unit.
+There can be a massive wait between signing a contract and closing on a unit.

-One safeguard buyers can take is negotiating what is called an “outside date.”
+One safeguard buyers can take is negotiating what a "led an “outside"eIt'se is.”

-While buyers can also negotiate an earlier outside date for their particular apartment than the completion date for the overall building, it’s rarely granted.
+While buyers can negotiate an earlier outside date for their apartment than the completion date for the overall building, it’s rarely granted.

-Bear in mind that in the time leading up to construction, buyers will have to find someplace else to live—which adds an additional cost.
+Bear in mind that in the time leading up to construction, buyers will have to find someplace else to live—which adds cost.

-In addition, a buyer cannot close on an apartment until the NYC Department of Buildings issues a temporary Certificate of Occupancy and a declaration, demonstrating that the development has passed all relevant building inspections and is ready for residents to move in and the unit has been filed with the city and assigned a lot number and property code.
+In addition, a buyer cannot close on an apartment until the NYC Department of Buildings issues a temporary Certificate of Occupancy and a declaration, demonstrating that the development has passed all relevant building inspections and is ready for residents to move in.
+The unit has been filed with the city and assigned a lot number and property code.

-If this does not happen, all homeowners in-contract have the option of canceling and getting their deposits back.
+If this does not happen, all homeowners in the contract can cancel and get their deposits back.

 Cancellation or trying to wrangle concessions from the developer are among the only resources buyers have for developers who fail to make the closing date.